 - Trekking routes and their travel times depend a lot on the possibilities of travelers, on how much and how they are willing to walk and must also take into account the weather conditions.

 - The program may be subject to changes in the event of adverse weather conditions and the routes may also be shortened at the request of travelers.
 In any case, it will be unquestionable choice of the instructor to decide how to do or how to possibly modify the program so that the excursions can be done in total safety.

-- It is advisable to bring trekking shoes, poles if needed, a sleeping bag and clothing that takes into account the temperature variations especially in the regions outside Yerevan, even in summer.
+- It is advisable to bring trekking shoes, trekking poles if needed,and clothing that takes into account the temperature variations especially in the regions outside Yerevan, even in summer.

 - Any lunches during the excursions will be organized in peasant houses, with villagers or in small inns.
-On some days, if times require it or if it is not possible to find a town nearby, such as during the days on Geghama or Aragats, packed meals will be organized.
+On some days, if times require it or if it is not possible to find a town nearby, a packed lunch will be organized.

 - The Vernissage market is open every day but can be visited at its maximum extent only on Saturdays and Sundays.